The Facilitator's Development Programme

 • The Post Graduate Programme (the PGP), the follow up course for those who have completed the FDP

-The Facilitator’s Development Programme (a four day masterclass in groupwork) is recognised by The Institute of Leadership and Management.
-Participants will receive a certificate from the ILM plus 12 months studying membership.
+The FDP (a four day masterclass in groupwork) is recognised by The Institute of Leadership and Management.
+You'll receive a certificate from the ILM plus 12 months studying membership.
 Elements National Centre No: 004814.